 Generally Aryadeva's Four Hundred Verses is considered both a commentary on Nagarjuna's Root Verses on the Middle Way and a supplement to it in that it also includes a refutation of non-Buddhist systems and the paths of relative truth.

 But what is important about the text by all accounts is that it is a means for practitioners to remove their misconceptions about how things really are, to gain an understanding of reality that can then lead to a direct experience of it, beyond conceptions and language.
 That is why this text matters so much and why it is still in constant use, in monasteries, shedras, classrooms, and dharma centers in the West.

-Aryadeva is also the author of the Shatashastra or The Hundred Verses, which is no longer extant in its original Sanskrit or Tibetan but is preserved in the Chinese tradition as one of the three most important works on Madhyamaka.
+Aryadeva is also the author of the Shatashastra or The Hundred Verses, which is no longer existant in its original Sanskrit or Tibetan, but is preserved in the Chinese tradition as one of the three most important works on Madhyamaka.

 Many other texts, Mahayana and Vajrayana, are attributed to Aryadeva, though there is debate among contemporary scholars, many of whom assume there were two Aryadevas, about which actually were authored by the same master who penned the Four Hundred Verses.
 One version of the Tibetan Kangyur lists a group of fifteen and another of nineteen texts by him, and since there is no overlap, the list could be counted as thirty-four.
-Many of these are no longer extant, and authorship will likely remain the subject of conjecture.
+Many of these are no longer existant, and authorship will likely remain the subject of conjecture.
 Of particular note for English readers interested in the Vajrayana works is the translation of The Lamp That Integrates the Practices published by Columbia University Press in 2008.

 Regardless, the fact remains that Aryadeva's Four Hundred Stanzas is a major work that has helped many hundreds of thousands over the centuries on their path to awakening.